jasonmeurer/awsCrossZoneHA/README.md

 - The firewalls utilize Path Monitoring to determine if the peer firewall is passing traffic.
   + The peer firewall destination NATs the ping probe on to 8.8.8.8.
 (Configurable)
-- The path monitor is not configured with a Preemptive Hold Timer ensure a rapid failover.
+  + The path monitor is not configured with a Preemptive Hold Timer ensure a rapid failover.
-- In the event of a path outage, the firewall utilized Action Oriented Log Forwarding to notify an API Gateway of the outage.
+- In the event of a path outage, the firewall utilizes Action Oriented Log Forwarding to notify an API Gateway of the outage.
 - The firewall will pass the necessary VPC and ENI information to the API Gateway.
 - The API Gateway triggers a Lambda Script to initiate the failover.
-- The Lambda Script initiates a HTTP call to the firewall to validate the failover path is available.
+- The Lambda Script first initiates an HTTP call to the firewall to validate the failover path is available.
   + The firewall destination NATs the HTTP request on to http://checkip.amazonaws.com.
 (Configurable)
 - If the path check is successful, the lambda searches all route tables in the VPC and replaces the down ENIs with the live ENI.
-- No automated failback occurss.
+- No automated failback occurs.
 Failback can be triggered from the desired firewall by hitting the "Send Test Log" button in the Payload Format dialog box in the HTTP Server profile.

 ## CloudFormation Deployment
 This solution is intended for retrofit into an existing VPC environment.
 The following items are required to deploy the CloudFormation template.